 “Why is that the case?”
 You might ask.
 Because if a Christian lets someone die without ever knowing Jesus Christ, then that person will go to Hell forever.
 By preaching the gospel, you can grant him a chance to spend his eternity in heaven.
 And being aware of that, how can you not dedicate two hours a week to this cause, knowing what an effect it can have?

-Of course, it can be scary to just casually approach a stranger and start talking to him about such a deep spiritual subject.
+Of course, it can be scary to just casually approach a stranger and start talking to him about such a deeply spiritual subject.
 This is especially true for shy, timid people that are used to a small circle of friends.
 The person you speak with can judge you for your weaknesses or insecurities.
+Gospel Evangelism: Here are the types.

 However, you have to remember that you’re not there to talk about yourself, but about God, and He is perfect.
 This evangelism style is the only one that allows for people unfamiliar with Christianity to receive answers to the questions that were torturing them for a long time.
 It also allows you to give someone that final push if they were on the fence about believing in Jesus before.